oceanprotocol/docs/discover/networks/README.md

 **Wallet.** If you cannot find Energy Web Chain as a predefined network in your wallet, you can manually connect to it by following this [guide](https://energy-web-foundation.gitbook.io/energy-web/how-tos-and-tutorials/connect-to-energy-web-chain-main-network-with-metamash).

-**Bridge.** To bridge assets between Ethereum Mainnet and Energy Web Chain and Ethereum mainnet, you can use [Carbonswap bridge](https://bridge.carbonswap.exchange/).
+**Bridge.** To bridge assets between Ethereum Mainnet and Energy Web Chain and Ethereum mainnet, you can use [Omni bridge by Carbonswap](https://bridge.carbonswap.exchange/).

 ### Optimism (OP) Mainnet